 - Has a family member who has attempted or died by suicide

 Teens who are contemplating suicide often fall into several categories above, or follow a similar pattern, such as already having a mental health disorder, beginning to abuse alcohol or drugs, having access to lethal means, and/or were exposed to a stressful life event or another suicide.

 It is important to note that teens are not the only group of children who are capable of suicide ideation.
 Young children are capable of suicidal thoughts and can act on them as well.

-Don’t be afraid to ask your child directly if he is having thoughts of suicide.
-You are not going to give her an idea that she doesn’t already have.
+Don’t be afraid to ask your children directly if they are having thoughts of suicide.
+You are not going to give them an idea that they didn’t already have.
 If you need some help, please visit our website for more information about how to support your child.

 While it is difficult for parents to consider the possibility that their children are capable of attempting suicide, I can assure you that children and teens who are having thoughts of suicide often feel relieved when someone who cares about them asks them about it.
 Sometimes they just need someone else to open the door to that conversation.